Senior couple embracing each other at home

 • Comparing terms, rates, and fees can help you find the right medical loan.

-The cost of health care shouldn't be a barrier to you getting the medical care and attention you need.
-Whether you’ve had a health event or you’re exploring your options for a procedure that’s considered elective, medical bills are no joke.
+Cost shouldn't stand in the way of getting the medical care you need.
+Whether you’ve been ill or you’re exploring your options for an elective procedure, medical bills are no joke.

-A medical loan might make it easier to pay for major health care expenses.
-Let’s explore what medical loans are and when they can benefit you.
+A medical loan might make it easier to pay for major healthcare expenses.
+Let’s explore what medical loans are and when they could benefit you.

 What are medical loans?

-A medical loan is a loan you take out to pay for health care expenses.
-What you use a medical loan for is up to you.
+A medical loan is a loan you take out to pay for healthcare expenses.
+How you use a medical loan is entirely up to you.

 Here are a few scenarios where a medical loan might come in handy.

-• Your spouse needs emergency surgery after an accident and your health insurance won't pay all of the costs.
+• Your spouse needs emergency surgery, and your health insurance won't pay all the costs.

-• You're diagnosed with a serious illness that's going to require months of intensive treatment.
+• You have a serious illness that requires months of treatment.

 • Your child needs braces, and you don’t have dental insurance.

-• You want to have lasik surgery and your insurance won't pay for it.
+• You want LASIK surgery, and your insurance won't pay for it.

-• You're ready to start a family and your doctor is recommending in vitro fertilization (IVF), which comes with a high price tag.
+• You're ready to start a family, and your doctor recommends in vitro fertilization (IVF), which comes with a high price tag.

-Because medical loans are flexible, you can use them to cover emergencies, ongoing treatments, elective procedures—whatever you need to manage your family's health.
+Because medical loans are flexible, you could use one to cover emergencies, ongoing treatments, elective procedures or something else.
+In other words, whatever you need to take care of your family's health.

 Anyone can apply for a medical loan, whether you have insurance or you don't.

-Approval for medical loans can really hinge on what financing option you're pursuing.
-But generally, your ability to get a medical loan will depend on things like your credit score and income.
+Approval for medical loans could hinge on the type of financing.
+But generally, your ability to get a medical loan will depend on your credit score and income.

 How do medical loans work?